Exponential function: Graph

 The graph of $y=e^x$ is upward-sloping, and increases faster than every power of $x$.
 The graph always lies above the x-axis, but becomes arbitrarily close to it for large negative x; thus, the x-axis is a horizontal asymptote.
 The equation $\tfrac{d}{dx}e^x = e^x$ means that the slope of the tangent to the graph at each point is equal to its height (its y-coordinate) at that point.

 Definitions and fundamental properties

 There are several equivalent definitions of the exponential function, although of very different nature.

 Differential equation

 The derivative of the exponential function is equal to the value of the function.
 Since the derivative is the slope of the tangent, this implies that all green right triangles have a base length of 1.

-One of the simplest definitions is: The exponential function is the unique differentiable function that equals its derivative, and takes the value 1 for the value 0 of its variable.
+The exponential function is the unique differentiable function that equals its derivative, and takes the value 1 for the value 0 of its variable.

-This "conceptual" definition requires a uniqueness proof and an existence proof, but it allows an easy derivation of the main properties of the exponential function.
+This definition requires a uniqueness proof and an existence proof, but it allows an easy derivation of the main properties of the exponential function.

-Uniqueness: If $f(x)$ and $g(x)$ are two functions satisfying the above definition, then the derivative of $f/g$ is zero everywhere because of the quotient rule.
-It follows that $f/g$ is constant; this constant is 1 since $f(0) = g(0)=1$.

-Existence is proved in each of the two following sections.